 The Pros and The Cons

-The ease and simplicity of flying to each destination, along with the reduced price of airfare with the Companion Pass was very alluring.
+The ease and simplicity of flying to each destination, along with the reduced price of airfare with our Southwest Companion Pass was very alluring.
 If we chose to fly, we’d be free and clear, leaving Idaho with only our 36-litter backpacks and ready to go.
 No car, no apartment, and no excess belongings to worry about.

 A pro, we realized, to taking our own car was that we could use this west coast trip as a trial run of our traveling in Europe.
 Having the car with us would allow us to carry a few extra things with us, like shampoo and dental hygiene supplies, that we’d use up in the few weeks we traveled within the United States.
 It would also allow us to ‘test carry’ things we aren’t sure if we'd use in Europe.

 Drum Roll Please...

-We ended up with two boxes and our pillows when leaving Idaho (on top of our backpacks).
+We ended up with two boxes of stuff and our beloved buckwheat pillows when leaving Idaho (on top of our new travel backpacks).
 One box was considered ‘short term’ and used for consumables that we used daily (shampoo, face wash, etc.).
-The second box was considered ‘long term’ and held items we didn’t plan on touching much until arriving in San Diego (paperwork for the car, toiletry containers and new shoes, etc.).
+The second box was considered ‘long term’ and held items we didn’t plan on touching much until arriving in San Diego (paperwork for the car, toiletry containers, and new shoes, etc.).

-Preparing to Sell the Car
+Preparing to Sell Our Car

 We wanted this done ASAP.
-We felt this could take weeks and neither one of use wanted to be stuck waiting for the car to sell or having to sell it for a ridiculously low price.
+We felt this could take weeks and neither one of use wanted to be stuck in San Diego waiting for the car to sell or having to sell it for a ridiculously low price.

 There were a few things we had going for us, along with a few things we did that helped us sell our car for a good price.

-Initial Car Choice:
+Initial Car Choice

 We took very good care of our car.
 We did all of the routine maintenance and when something went wrong (which it rarely did) we fixed it right away.

 We had the maintenance records dating back to 2002 (from the previous owners).

-- We never allowed any smoking or animals in the car.
+We never allowed any smoking or animals in the car.

-- Our listing was extremely detailed and included the fundamental information, plus, as you would expect much more.
+Our listing was extremely detailed and included the fundamental information, plus, as you would expect much more.
 We made sure to note that it had limited owners and had always been driven by responsible adults.

 We used Kelly Blue Book, Edmunds, and other local car listings for the same make/model/year of car to find the high and low end value of the car.

 We listed it on the higher side of the range (it of course warranted it) to leave room for negotiation.

-- New tires – Our tires had about 80% wear on them.
+New tires – Our tires had about 80% wear on them.
 We choose not to replace them because we highly doubted the $350 investment would bring that much or more on the selling price.